j-steve/si-file/README.md

 ## File queue

-Behind the scenes, the `si-file` object uses a Promise-based queue system for all asynchronous operations, so that all operation are guaranteed to execute in the order in which they were requested for a particular file path.
+Behind the scenes, the `si-file` object uses a Promise-based queue system for all asynchronous operations, so that all read/write/delete operations requested on a particular file path are guaranteed to execute in the order in which they were requested.
 Between different files there is no such guarantee.
 This applies to the file path, not the particular `si-file` instance, so multiple instances of a single path will share the same file queue.

 ## Basic usage